MarkCloudWalker/gcp-enable-ssh/README.md

 # gcp-enable-ssh
 Use:  modify script to fit your needs,   will have to at least set the network/vpc name

+      Intended to run from a Google Cloud Console shell

 Purpose:

   Enable